sdroege/gstreamer-rs/docs/gstreamer/docs.md

 monotonic time since some unspecified starting point
 <!-- enum ClockType::variant Other -->
-some other time source is used (Since 1.0.5)
+some other time source is used (Since: 1.0.5)
 <!-- struct Context -->
 `Context` is a container object used to store contexts like a device context, a display server connection and similar concepts that should